Minimum and Maximum Quantities for Price Tiers

 Configuration Examples

-Example 1: Min/Max Quantity - Increment set to no
+Example 1: Min/Max Quantity with Increment Set to No

 Minimum Quantity: 1